Dell G Series

-The Dell G Series is a line of laptop and desktop computers by Dell.
-It is the successor to the Dell Inspiron Gaming Series (Pandora).
+The Dell G Series was a line of laptop and desktop computers by Dell.
+It was the successor to the Dell Inspiron Gaming Series (Pandora).
 It was launched in April 2018.
-The G series is positioned below Alienware and competes with Lenovo's LOQ, Acer's Nitro, HP's Victus.
+The G series was positioned below Alienware and competed with Lenovo's LOQ, Acer's Nitro, HP's Victus.

 During CES 2019, Dell updated the G5 and G7.
 The G7 is now available in both 15-inch and 17-inch screen.
 Other upgrades includes a 144 Hz refresh rate for the display with G-SYNC support and the inclusion of RGB keyboard.
 A G5 SE (special edition) was also announced during the trade show and differs from the regular G5 by being finished in alpine white and having a portion of the bottom panel transparent.

 Dell released the G15 series of laptops in 2021.
 The G15 laptops are the highest performing variants in the G-series with some units having specifications comparable to Alienware models.

+In January 2025 Dell announced a major restructuring that saw the demise of the G series brand, along with others.

 Specifications

-Like with many Windows computers, many configurations exist.
+For many computers for Microsoft's Windows operating system, many configurations exist.

 The Dell G5 (5587) and G7 (7588) shared the same chassis with the Dell Inspiron 15 7000 Gaming (7567) and Dell Inspiron 15 7000 Gaming (7577).